yvielcastillejos/Bounding_Shape_Tool/README.md

 # Bounding_Shape_Tool
 A tool useful for bounding circles around an object.
-This tool can be used for labelling images for Neural Network Training.
+This tool can be used for bounding images for Neural Network Training.
 Tips:
 - The images are recommended to be squares before passing into the tool to avoid distortion.
 ## Instructions